-A so-called “secret weapon” for mixing drums and other percussive instruments, this Waves’ transient shaper plugin is a spiritual successor to their classic Trans-X, with a few clever tricks up its sleeve.
+A so-called “secret weapon” for mixing drums and other percussive instruments, this Waves’ transient shaper plugin is absolutely insane for adding that extra kick, punch and grit into your boring drum mix.

 You can purchase Smack Attack on the Waves webstore today.

 What happens when a theoretical physicist decides to design and build an EQ plug-in?
 The answer is Gullfoss.

 Gullfoss is based on a computational auditory perception model and is described as a form of AI that analyses and corrects your signal dynamically.